ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 #.
 Post-process the string in the following steps:

    #.
-If the string starts with a newline character, ignore it

-   #.
 Collapse line continuations

    #.
 Remove common whitespace prefix in every line

+      * Ignore any characters preceding the first newline
       * Blank lines should not be included in this calculation

+   #.
+Remove exactly one newline from the beginning of the string (if one exists)

    #.
 Interpret escape sequences (occurs after removing whitespace prefix so that literal ``\n`` characters are not included)